NBISweden/tissue-adherent-VMB/README.md

 ## Data Availability Statement

 **Microbiome sequencing data** for this study has been deposited in the European Nucleotide Archive (ENA) at EMBL-EBI under accession number PRJEB50325.
-The raw counts table with taxonomic annotation can be downloaded from Suppl.
+The raw counts table with taxonomic annotation can be found in Suppl.
 Table 1

 **Transcriptomics count data** can be accessed in the Gene Expression Omnibus public repository, SuperSeries ID GSE217237.
 The raw transcriptomic sequencing data cannot be held in a public repository due to the sensitive nature of such personal data.
 Request for data access can be made to the Karolinska Institutet Research Data Office (contact via rdo\@ki.se), and access will be granted if the request meets the requirements of the data policy.